priyankt68/kafka-introduction/README.md

  * <b>Source</b> - Anything which is generating data.

- * <b>Producers</b> - Responsible for acquiring data and ingesting into kafka.
-This is required when source directly cannot install kafka on it.
-Producers sends that data into the system.
+ * <b>Producers</b> - Responsible for acquiring data and ingesting into Kafka.
+This is required when source directly cannot install kafka client on it.
+Producers sends that data into the kafka system.

  * <b>Zookeeper</b> - Responsible for overall health of the kafka deployment.
 Co-ordinator for maintaining health of kafka deployment.
 Will take care of which brokers are up and which are not.
-Very important for the health.
+Very important for the health of the overall system.

 # Implementation Pattern

-  Based on a popular pattern called <i>Lambda Architecture</i> - Prominent pattern in IoT systems.
+  Based on a popular pattern called <i>(Lambda Architecture)[http://lambda-architecture.net]</i> - Prominent pattern in IoT systems.

 # Usecase - Connected Cars

-Set of connected cars already on the road which is sending data parameters like - current acceleration, current velocity.
-There are other few parameters which are important to track in real time - availability of engine oil, temperature of engine and other health parameter, availability of fuel oil
+Let's say set of connected cars are already on the road which are sending data parameters like - current acceleration, current velocity.
+There are other data parameters which are important to track in real time - availability of engine oil, temperature of engine and other health parameter, availability of fuel oil etc.

-Let’s say a company is interested in 2 things :-
+Let’s say a company is interested in determining 2 things :-

 - Which cars are most fuel efficient and  wants to do route optimisation ?
-- Which car needs immediate attention ?
+- Which car needs immediate attention in terms of health ?

-All of these cars’ data will eventually hit on to Apache Kafka and then through apache Kafka go to further 2 paths
+All of these cars’ data will eventually hit on to an Apache Kafka and then through Apache Kafka go to further 2 paths
 - Hot Path Analytics - From Kafka to Apache Storm - (Useful for “car which need immediate attention”)
 - Cold Path Analytics  - From Kafka to Apache Hadoop for batch processing  - (Useful for “determining which car is most fuel efficient / how best to route optimisation”